 Although this is not really a big part of setting up and preparing WordPress for your website, it’s still something you should do.

 Simply go to your profile in the admin area and edit your information; things like what name to display, writing a short biography of yourself, adding in a website, etc. Remember I mentioned creating a second administrator login?
 Do the same edit for that profile as well.

 (7) Adding a Site Icon (and Logo)

-When you went to your settings and reviewed the General settings for your site title and tagline, you can choose to stay with a text-based website title or go with a logo.
+When you go to your settings and review the General settings for your site title and tagline, you can choose to stay with a text-based website title or go with a logo.
 For a logo, you can set that up by going to the Customizer’s Site Identity tab.

 A logo is secondary and not required.
 However, it’s recommended that you upload an image for your site icon.
 This is the little icon/logo that sits to the left of your website’s URL in the browser address bar–although, this will depend on the browser being used.

 As an example, you can see the site icon for Rough Pixels as it appears in the Firefox browser’s tab.